Camp Shriver - where children can learn and play... as equals!

 That's why since 2006, Camp Shriver at the University of Massachusetts Boston has welcomed children, 50% with and 50% without intellectual and developmental disabilities, ages 8-12, from low income families in the Boston area to a free inclusive summer recreational camp.

-All the funds raised by our fantastic Team Camp Shriver members will directly support over 150 children at camp this summer or in our school year program, Saturday Camp.
+All the funds raised by our fantastic Team Camp Shriver members will directly support over 150 children at camp this summer and in our school year program, Saturday Camp.

-With your support, as I run 26.2 miles for children with disabilities, we will make sure that all children have an opportunity to play and learn together this summer!
-Every little bit counts – I appreciate your support as I run 26.2 miles in the city that means the world to me, for the children that mean even more.
+With your support, and the support of these amazing indviduals running 26.2 miles for children with disabilities, we will make sure that all children have an opportunity to play and learn together this summer!